nicolasmcnair/magpy/README.md

 # MagPy
 A Python toolbox for controlling Magstim TMS stimulators via serial communication.

-See the Wiki for details on how use MagPy.
+Check the Wiki (https://github.com/nicolasmcnair/magpy/wiki) for details on how use MagPy.